mike-lischke/antlr4-runtime-benchmarks/src/mysql/readme.md

 Cold tests only ran once, while the warm tests have been executed 5 times, the 2 slowest ones have been removed, and the average was computed from the remaining 3.

-## Emscripten Notes

-- Multiple inheritance is a problem for emscripten.
-You can specify only one base class.
-Using the derived class in places for any other base class is needed will cause an error.
-- Exception handling is tricky.
-  - By default an exception in wasm code just stops the app.
-  - Enable catching either with `-fexceptions` or `-fwasm-exceptions`.
-The latter is more efficient but requires a newer browser.
-  - Using wasm exceptions requires [additional handling](https://emscripten.org/docs/porting/exceptions.html#handling-c-exceptions-from-javascript).
-  - Exceptions thrown in C++ cannot be identified using `instanceof` in JS.
-To get wasm exception information, you can enable `-sEXPORT_EXCEPTION_HANDLING_HELPERS`, but that will partially disable optimization.

 ## Running the Benchmarks

 ### Installing Dependencies